ADA-GP: Accelerating DNN Training By Adaptive Gradient Prediction: Adaptive Gradient Prediction

-As illustrated in Figure~\ref{ada-gp-timeline-phase-bp}, the delay of the FW process in the \synmodel\ model can be observed, represented by $\alpha$.
-This delay is smaller than the FW pass duration in each layer of the original model.
-Consequently, the delay of the BW pass in the \synmodel\ model is set to 2$\alpha$.
+As illustrated in Figure~\ref{ada-gp-timeline-phase-bp}, there is some latency for the FW pass of the \synmodel\ model.
+This is represented by $\alpha$.
+This latency is smaller than the FW pass latency of each layer of the original model.
+Consequently, the latency of the BW pass of the \synmodel\ model is set to 2$\alpha$.
 As demonstrated in this figure, \scheme\ increases the model's training time by 12$\alpha$.
-This value is directly linked to the \synmodel\ model's size and the number of operations in each FW and BW pass.
+This value is directly linked to the \synmodel\ model's size and the number of operations in its FW and BW pass.